digital-archives/HISTGA1011/slides/access.md

 ## Definition
 # Uniform Resource Identifier (URI)

-A **Uniform Resource Identifier (URI)** (in the context of ASpace) is a sequence of characters that represents a specific resource record, an archival object, digital object, or other record.
+A **Uniform Resource Identifier (URI)** is a sequence of characters that represents a unique record.

-Example:
+Ex:
 <a href="https://archives.yale.edu/repositories/11/resources/13623"
  target="_blank">https://archives.yale.edu/repositories/11/resources/13623</a>
  <b>repositories/11/resources/13623</b> is the URI